HANS-2002/HandWrittenDigitRecognitionBackend/README.md

-# hand-written-digit-recognition-backend
+# Hand Written Digit Recognition Backend

-This is the backend of hand written digit recognition website.
+This is the backend for a hand written digit recognition model.
+I have used flask to implement the backend.